KaiHsiangHu/iNEXT.IE/README.md

 rho
 </td>
 <td style="text-align: left;">
-the sampling fraction can be input as a vector for each assemblage or a numeric common value for all assemblages.
+the sampling fraction can be input as a vector for each assemblage, or enter a single numeric value to apply to all assemblages.
 </td>
 </tr>
 <tr>